giantswarm/docs/src/content/basics/nodepools/index.md

 If you assign workloads to node pools as described [above](#assigning-workloads) and the autoscaler finds pods in `Pending` state, it will decide based on the node selectors which node pools to scale up.

 In case there are workloads not assigned to any node pools, the autoscaler may pick any node pool for scaling.
-For details on the decision logic, please check the upstream FAQ for [AWS](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md) and [Azure](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/azure/README.md).
+For details on the decision logic, please check the upstream FAQ for [AWS](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md).

 ## Limitations